rasterradio/Kumite/README.md

 Players can be hit by a Circular Attack during an Evade.
 The result of an Evade is determined by the opponent's action when the Evade occurs.
 Aside from Circular Attacks, if the player inputs an Evade *after* the opponent starts an attack, the Evade will succeed.
 If the player inputs an Evade *before* the opponent initiates an attack, the Evade will fail and result in a hit.

-Evasion is a powerful defence tool in *Kumite*.
+Evasion is a powerful defence tool in *Shotokan Dojo*.
 Guessing which stance to block has only a 33% chance of success compared to 50% in other fighters.
 Evades are more reliable but have more precise timings and can be punished with Circular Attacks.

 ![Tekken evade](/images/tekken_evade.gif)